TnTech-ECE/CapstoneStarterRepo/README.md

 ### Reports

-Required reports for Capstone are organized in this folder.
+Required reports for Capstone are organized in this folder including the project proposal and conceptual design and planning report.

 ### Documentation

-Signoffs as well as other documentation are organized in this folder.
+Signoffs as well as other documentation such as subsystem detail designs and meeting minutes are organized in this folder.

 ### Software

 Algorithmic software will be created directly based off the START Method [2] and will be organized in this folder.
+This will be based directly off the Computing Subsystem detail design.

 ## Sources